Procedure for Policy 1.4 Sexual Violence Policy - Procedures for Students

 The official version of this procedure is housed with the University Secretariat.
 In the event of a discrepancy, the official version will prevail.
 Click here for a printable version of this procedure.

-Issued by: Provost & Vice-President (Academic), and Vice-President (Finance, Administration & Risk)
+Issued by: Provost & Vice-President (Academic), and Vice-President (Finance & Operations)